The Most Controversial Issue of Beacon – June 1998.

 confirmed for the first time that he was not seeking independence

 from China for Tibet.

-The Himalayan Beacon (THB), a Himalayan Journal of Social Sciences and Media Studies (ISSN 2348-781X) is an international journal which provides platform for publishing research The Himalayan Beacon known until 2006 simply as BEACON was a monthly news-magazine published in Darjeeling throughout Darjeeling Hills, Sikkim and Nepal.
+The Himalayan Beacon known until 2006 simply as BEACON is a monthly news-magazine published in Darjeeling throughout Darjeeling Hills, Sikkim and Nepal.
 It is published by Parbati Roy Research Foundation, which publishes other periodicals, including books.
 It is the largest and the first magazine to be published by and for the Darjeeling Hills.
 Nicknamed the “Fire Hose” for its colourful appearance and undiplomatic journalistic style, it was often regarded as a source of record, meaning that it is frequently relied upon as the official and authoritative reference for modern events.
 Founded in 1998 by Barun Roy the magazine was by far more popular among the youths of the region than the readers of other generations.
 The magazine’s name was often abbreviated to Beacon, due to its earlier popularity as Beacon.

 Beacon was founded on October 18, 1997 by Barun Roy.
 The first issue of Beacon came out on the 15th of January 1998 and then the Founding Team included:

 Sub-editors: Subash Sthapit (Subash Sthapit later became the Finance Manager of Beacon Publications which published the Magazine then) and Raju Biswas (Raju Biswas later became the Advertisement Manager)

 Advertisement Manager: Vikash Agarwal

 The Editorial Head office then was situated at 8/A Toong Soong Road, Darjeeling, India